 Amazon – $30

 A wonderful collection of additional classes, spells, magical items, and rules.
-If the person you are buying for is a long term DM or player that doesn’t have this book, they will LOVE it.
-If you’re not sold, check out our Xanathar’s Guide to Everything Review to see if this book will be right for the person you are gifting it to.
+If the person you are buying for is a long-term DM or player that doesn’t have this book, they will LOVE it.
+If you’re not sold, check out our Xanathar’s Guide to Everything Review to see if this book will be suitable for the person you are gifting it to.